Concord Park (Charleston)

 Concord Park is a 9.1-acre development in Charleston, South Carolina, near the Cooper River and South Carolina Aquarium.
-The name is used to refer to a 5.4 acre public park planned for the center of the development, the 3.7 acre mixed-use development along the north and south edges, and the overall development.
+The name is used to refer to a 5.4-acre public park planned for the center of the development, the 3.7-acre mixed-use development along the north and south edges, and the overall development.

 History

 Starting in 1847, the Concord Park tract was an industrial site that for many years housed a gas plant that spread coal tar and other chemicals, according to South Carolina environmental regulators.
-A low-income housing project known as the Ansonborough Homes, with 162 units, was built in 1940 as part of a federally funded slum clearance.
+A low-income housing project known as the Anson Borough Homes, with 162 units, was built in 1940 as part of a federally funded slum clearance.
 The housing project was closed in 1991 because the city claimed it suffered pollution and flooding problems.
 Residents of the housing project were relocated, and the buildings were demolished in October 1996, despite environmental reports in September 1996 that the land did not suffer contamination.
 Former residents of the Ansonborough Homes suggested that the fear of contamination had been used as an excuse for clearing the property for higher-value redevelopment by the city.

-In the place of the Ansonborough Homes project, the City of Charleston pursued a plan which would bring economic development to the tract, the largest undeveloped parcel south of Calhoun Street.
+In the place of the Anson Borough Homes project, the City of Charleston pursued a plan which would bring economic development to the tract, the largest undeveloped parcel south of Calhoun Street.
 The City wanted a mixed used development to replace the low-income housing that had been on the site.
 The city's plan called for a 5.4-acre park, with housing and businesses on an additional 3.7 acres when it began the design process in March 2005.